|Evangelism & Missions

 “At the heart of this book is a heart for the gospel.
 Dever encourages, instructs, and challenges us to proclaim the gospel in all its fullness, grace, truth, goodness, and wonder.”

-Randy Newman, Senior Fellow for Apologetics and Evangelism, C. S. Lewis Institute; author, Questioning Evangelism, Corner Conversations, and Bringing the Gospel Home
+Randy Newman, Senior Fellow for Apologetics and Evangelism, C. S. Lewis Institute; author, Questioning Evangelism and Bringing the Gospel Home

 “Dever has done every Christian and pastor a tremendous favor.
 With great humility, he helps us to connect the dots of our hopes for seeing people saved with the truth about the gospel and evangelism itself.
 This little book searches our hearts, corrects our thinking, calls us to faithfulness, and encourages us with practical examples and exhortations.”